gdg-x/chakram/README.md

       }
     }
   ```
+7. Enable the `Google SignIn` provider in `Firebase Auth`.
-7. Run locally
+8. Run locally
    * `npm run serve` or `yarn serve`
-8. Build and deploy
+9. Build and deploy
    * `npm run deploy` or `yarn deploy`